Health Lifestyle Nutrients

 What does high-fiber eating look like?

-If most people eat less than the recommended amount of fiber per day, you may be thinking, how am I going to eat 40 or more grams of fiber (or even 28) per day?
+If most people eat less than the recommended amount of fiber per day, you may be thinking, “How am I going to eat 40 or more grams of fiber (or even 28 grams) per day?”

 It’s easier than you think.
 Here’s what a typical day might look like:

-13 grams for the buckwheat + 2 grams for the chia + 1 gram for the mashed banana = 16 grams of fiber
+Breakfast: Buckwheat Chia Pancakes: 13 grams from the buckwheat + 2 grams from the chia + 1 gram from the mashed banana = 16 grams

-4 ½ grams from the avocado + 4 grams from the black beans + 2 grams from the arugula, tomato, onion and cilantro = 10.5 grams of fiber
+Lunch: Avocado Salad: 4 ½ grams from the avocado + 4 grams from the black beans + 2 grams from the arugula, tomato, onion and cilantro = 10.5 grams

 Take Action for Your Health: Fiber Challenge

-Now that you know why fiber is so good for you, and how to get enough fiber in your diet, team up with a friend or family member and challenge yourself and each other to reach 40 grams of fiber per day on a consistent basis.
+Now that you know why fiber is so good for you and how to get enough fiber in your diet, team up with a friend or family member and challenge yourself and each other to reach 40 grams of fiber per day consistently.

 If you’re new to eating a lot of fiber, be sure to add it to your diet slowly, because increasing your fiber intake too quickly can cause bloating and gas or other negative side effects.
 It’s also important to drink plenty of water while increasing your consumption of fiber-rich foods.
-When your body becomes used to the increase in fiber, you probably won’t experience any discomfort.
+When you increase gradually and allow your body to become used to the increase in fiber, you probably won’t experience any discomfort.

 Tell us in the comments: